Support with contamination issues: recommended environmental consultants

 A Phase 1 assessment is typically required in several situations, including:

 - Planning applications: Local planning authorities often require a Phase 1 report before granting planning approval, particularly for sites with historical industrial use.
+A qualitative risk assessment will help a developer to discharge a planning condition imposed by a local authority.

 - Due diligence for lenders and insurers: Banks, financial institutions, and insurance companies may request a Phase 1 preliminary risk assessment before approving loans or providing coverage for a site.